M-Hafez22/packages-installer/README.md

 # packages-installer

-Scripts to install popular packages These package manager
+Scripts to install popular packages for These package manager

 1- apt
 2- dnf